+PRINT-QUERY -- Prints a tabular report of query results.

+Function PRINT-QUERY

-PRINT-QUERY - Prints a tabular report of query results.
-Function print-query query-expression &key titles formats sizes stream database => query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set. database A database object .
-This will default to the value of default-database. titles A list of strings or NIL which is the default value. formats A list of strings, NIL or T which is the default value. sizes A list of numbers, NIL or T which is the default value. stream An output stream or T which is the default value.
+print-query query-expression &key titles formats sizes stream database =>

+An sql expression that represents an SQL query which is expected to return a (possibly empty) result set.

+A database A database object.
+This will default to the value of \default-database\.

+A list of strings or NIL which is the default value.

+A list of strings, NIL or T which is the default value.

+A list of numbers, NIL or T which is the default value.

+An output stream or T which is the default value.

-Prints a tabular report of the results returned by the SQL query query-expression, which may be a symbolic SQL expression or a string, in database which defaults to default-database.
-The report is printed onto stream which has a default value of T which means that standard-output is used.
+Prints a tabular report of the results returned by the SQL query query-expression, which may be a symbolic SQL expression or a string, in database which defaults to \default-database\.
+The report is printed onto stream which has a default value of T which means that \standard-output\ is used.
 The title argument, which defaults to NIL, allows the specification of a list of strings to use as column titles in the tabular output. sizes accepts a list of column sizes, one for each column selected by query-expression, to use in formatting the tabular report.
 The default value of T means that minimum sizes are computed. formats is a list of format strings to be used for printing each column selected by query-expression.
 The default value of formats is T meaning that ~A is used to format all columns or ~VA if column sizes are used.

 '''

 (print-query [select [emplid] [first-name] [last-name] [email]

 :from [employee]

 :where [< [emplid] 5]]

 :titles '("ID" "FORENAME" "SURNAME" "EMAIL"))

 ID FORENAME SURNAME EMAIL

-1 Vladimir Lenin
+Vladamir Lenin

 lenin@soviet.org

+Josef

 Stalin

-2 Josef

 stalin@soviet.org

-3 Leon
+Leon

+Trotsky

-Trotsky trotsky@soviet.org
+trotsky@soviet.org

 4

+Kruschev kruschev@soviet.org

 Nikita

-Kruschev kruschev@soviet.org

-(print-query "select emplid, first_name, last_name, email from employee where emplid

-:titles '("ID" "FORENAME" "SURNAME" "EMAIL"))

 ID FORENAME

 SURNAME

 EMAIL

+Leonid

+Brezhnev

+brezhnev@soviet.org

+6

+Yuri

+andropov@soviet.org

+Andropov

 '''

-5 Leonid Brezhnev brezhnev@soviet.org

-6 Yuri Andropov andropov@soviet.org
+'''

 7 Konstantin Chernenko chernenko@soviet.org

 8 Mikhail Gorbachev gorbachev@soviet.org

 9 Boris Yeltsin yeltsin@soviet.org

-10 Vladimir Putin putin@soviet.org
+10 Vladamir Putin putin@soviet.org

-->
+'''